U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold

 \section{Method}

-The proposed method is depicted in Figure~\ref{fig:method}, and consists of three main phases: 1) Feature extraction, 2) U-shaped Normalizing Flow, and 3) Anomaly score and segmentation.
-The three phases are presented in the following.
+The proposed method is depicted in Figure~\ref{fig:method} and consists of four main phases: 1) Feature Extraction, 2) U-shaped Normalizing Flow, 3) Anomaly score map, and 4) \textit{A contrario} anomaly segmentation.
+All phases are presented below.

-\subsection{Phase 1: Feature extraction}
+\subsection{Phase 1: Feature Extraction}

-Due to the fact that anomalies can emerge in a variety of sizes and forms, it is essential to collect image information at multiple scales.
-To do this, the standard deep learning strategy is to use pre-trained CNNs, often a VGG~\cite{vgg} or any variant of the ResNet~\cite{resnet} architectures, to extract a rich image feature representation.
-More recently, with the development of image vision Transformers, some architectures, such as ViT~\cite{vit} and CaIT~\cite{touvron2021going-cait} are also being used, since the features generated from them better compress all multi-scale information into a single feature map volume.

-In this work, we construct a multi-scale Transformer architecture to further enhance these representations.
-More specifically, we employ two CaITs at different scales, independently pre-trained on ImageNet~\cite{imagenet}.
-The input size of our method matches the highest resolution CaIT, and the images are down-sampled by two before feeding them into the lower resolution Transformer.
-The fact that both CaIT networks were trained independently could be somehow beneficial, in the sense that it might give the network more flexibility to attend to different structures in each Transformer.

-We clearly show the benefits of the proposed multi-scale CaIT in the ablation study carried out in Section~\ref{sec:ablation}, where we show that the results obtained are superior than using each one of the Transformers alone, and far better than other ResNet variants.
-Although the architecture is presented agnostic to the feature extractor, it is important to remark that all results presented in Section~\ref{sec:results} were obtained using the exact same architecture.